-And now these are the two expedients by which he reckons they would be so closely compacted together as that no subtilty or violence could endanger them,-mutual love, and a clear, certain, operative faith of the gospel.
-If by the one they did cohere with each other, and by the other adhere to God in Christ; if the one might have with them the place, power, and bindingness of a cement, the other of a continual inclination, yieldingness, and compliance to the magnetism of the centre; they would never so fall asunder as to give any enemies opportunity to be the successful authors, or the gratified spectators, of their ruin.
-Thus, therefore, I would sum up the sense of this scripture, and the answer to the question proposed: That the maintaining of sincere love among Christians, and the improving of their faith to greater measures of clearness, certainty, and efficacy in reference to the substantials of Christianity, are to be endeavoured, as the best means to unite, establish, and preserve them against such as design the ruin of the truly Christian interest.

-The case was at that time urging and important.
-A great and numerous party was formed of such as did nauseate the simplicity of the Christian religion, and hate the true design of it.
-All the care was, what course was most proper and suitable to preserve the rest: and you see what was then thought most proper.

-Counsel was not taken to this effect, and therefore Christians in a private capacity should not covet to have it so: "Let us bind them by certain devised preter-evangelical canons to things never thought fit to be enjoined by Christ himself, severely urge the strict and uniform observance of them, make the terms of Christian communion straiter than he ever made them, add new rituals of our own to his institutions, and cut off from us all that, never so conscientiously, scruple them."
-No; this was the practice of their common enemies, and it was to narrow and weaken the too-much-already-diminished Christian interest.
-The "order," mentioned verse 5, might be comely enough, without things that were both unnecessary and offensive.
+And now these are the two expedients by which he reckons they would be so closely compacted together as that no subtilty or violence could endanger them; mutual love and a clear, certain, operative faith of the gospel; if, by the one they did cohere with each other; and by the other, adhere to God in Christ; if the one might have with them the place, power and bindingness of a cement, the other of a continual inclination. yieldingness, and compliance to the magnetism of the centre, they would never so fall asunder; as to give any enemies opportunity to be the successful authors, or the gratified spectators of their ruin.
+Thus therefore I would sum up, the sense of this scripture, and the answer to the question proposed .-"That the maintaining of sincere love among christians, and the improving of their faith to greater measures of clearness, certainty, and efficacy in reference to the substantials of Christianity, are to be endeavoured as the best means to unite, establish and preserve them, against such as design the ruin of the truly Christian interest."-The case was at that time urg-A great and numerous party was formed, ing and important. of such as did nauseate the simplicity of the Christian religion, and hate the true design of it.
+All the care was what course was most proper and suitable to preserve the rest.
+And you see what was then thought most proper.
+Counsel was not ta ken to this effect (and therefore christians in a private capacity should not covet to have it so) "Let us bind them by certain devised preter-evangelical canons to things never thought fit to be enjoined by Christ himself, severely urge the strict and uniform observance of them, make the terms of Christian communion straiter than he ever made them, add new rituals of our own to his institutions, and cut off from us all that (never so conscientiously) scruple them."
+No, this was the practice of their common enemies, and it was to narrow and weaken the too much already diminished Christian interest.
+The order mentioned ver.
+5. might be comely enough, without things, that were both unnecessary and offensive.